loomio/loomio-docs/oric/src/intro-online.md

 ### Out of session decision
 **Board work process:**
-* when there is insufficient time or information available during your meeting, continue the discussion about a topic and make a decision.
+* When there is insufficient time or information available during your meeting, and you need to continue the discussion about a topic and make a decision before the next board meeting.
-* make administrative decisions.
+* Make administrative decisions.
 (For example, approving annual insurance renewals.)
-* build consent for strategic direction.
+* Build consent for strategic direction.
 (This may be triggered by external event or a director's particular interest.)

 ***On Loomio:***
 *Use a Loomio **Thread** in your Loomio group to start an out-of-session discussion and a Loomio **Proposal** within the thread to make a decision.*